 This Technical Memorandum documents a preliminary funding and financing strategy for the West Contra Costa HCT Study.
-It includes an analysis of potential federal, state, and local funding sources to address the estimated capital and O&M costs for HCT alternative(s).
-The funding plan is based on the five HCT refined alternatives currently being examined in the study.
-A refined project funding strategy will be developed as WCCTAC determines which projects and project components should be advanced for further development.
+It includes an analysis of potential federal, state, and local funding sources to address the estimated capital and O&M costs for HCT alternatives.
+The funding plan is based on the six HCT refined alternatives currently being examined in the study.